2017 Mini Clubman JCW All4 Review

 The 2017 Clubman’s most significant addition was an optional all-wheel drive system that for 2018 is now standard with all three powertrains.
 That’s good for traction, but it means this once-svelte small wagon’s weight is now within 100 kg of the larger Countryman and BMW’s smallest crossover, the X1.

 As a result, our tester didn’t feel as quick as we’ve come to expect based on our past experience with JCW-tuned Mini models.
-It had less of a negative effect on fuel consumption, which averaged less then 7.0 L/100 km on a relaxed drive from Ottawa to Northern Ontario along Highway 17, impressive performance compared to estimates of 11.4/7.8 L/100 km (city/highway) with our car’s optional eight-speed automatic transmission.
+This had less of a negative effect on fuel consumption, which averaged less than 7.0 L/100 km on a relaxed drive from Ottawa to Northern Ontario along Highway 17.
+This is impressive performance compared to estimates of 11.4/7.8 L/100 km (city/highway) with our car’s optional eight-speed automatic transmission.

 2017 Mini Clubman John Cooper Works interior centre stack